tfry-git/almost.serious.synth/README.md

 - Written for and tested on an STM32F103C8T6 "blue pill".
 It should be easy to port to almost any other processor / board, as long as that is supported by Mozzi.
 However, do note that it is simply too much for an 8bit processor, so not Arduino Uno and friends.
+-- *Note* that this project assumes 128kB available flash (around 70k of that is used at the time of this writing).
+While the STM32F103C8T6 is officially spec'ed at 64kB flash, (almost) all of these MCUs seem to come with 128kB, actually. _However_, if yours does not, or you do not want to stretch your luck, simply remove some of the wave-tables, or use a lower sampling resolution for the tables to import (for both, just edit wavetables.h).
 - Uses a 4x4 keypad matrix to select one of the settings (bottom right button to play a random note), pin connections defined in matrix.h .
 - Uses a rotary encoder to adjust the current setting.
 Connections defined in encoder.h .
 You can replace